Application Building Blocks¶

 auto-completing parts of commands, and interactive editing with

-emacs and vi key-bindings.
+vi key-bindings.
 To securely prompt

 the user for a password or other secret value, without echoing the